Last updated: April 20, 2023

-We use CAPTCHA services across our applications to mitigate brute force logins and in HEY as a means of spam protection.
+We use CAPTCHA across our applications to mitigate brute force logins and as a means of spam protection.
 We have a legitimate interest in protecting our apps and the broader Internet community from credential stuffing attacks and spam.
-When you log into your accounts and fill specific forms in HEY, the CAPTCHA service evaluates various information (e.g IP address, how long the visitor has been on the app, mouse movements) to check whether the data is possibly filled out by an automated program instead of a human.
-We retain these data via our subprocessor forever because they are used for anti-spam mitigation.
+When you log into your 37signals accounts and when you fill in certain forms in HEY, the CAPTCHA service evaluates various information (e.g., IP address, how long the visitor has been on the app, mouse movements) to try to detect if the activity is from an automated program instead of a human.
+The CAPTCHA service then provides 37signals with the spam score results; we do not have access to the evaluated information.

 A cookie is a piece of text stored by your browser.
 It may help remember login information and site preferences.
 It might also collect information such as your browser type, operating system, web pages visited, duration of visit, content viewed, and other click-stream data.
-You can adjust cookie retention settings in your own browser.
-To learn more about cookies, including how to view which cookies have been set and how to manage and delete them, please visit: www.allaboutcookies.org.
+You can adjust cookie retention settings and accept or block individual cookies in your browser settings, although our apps won’t work and other aspects of our service may not function properly if you turn cookies off.

-When you write Basecamp with a question or to ask for help, we keep that correspondence, including the email address, so that we have a history of past correspondences to reference if you reach out in the future.
+When you email 37signals with a question or to ask for help, we keep that correspondence, including your email address, so that we have a history of past correspondence to reference if you reach out in the future.

 We also store information you may volunteer, for example, written responses to surveys.
 If you agree to a customer interview, we may ask for your permission to record the conversation for future reference or use.
-We only do so if you give your express consent.
+We will only do so with your express consent.